12rutuja/Intelligent-Portfolio-Management-and-Prediction-System/README.md

 # Intelligent-Portfolio-Management-and-Prediction-System

-How TO make all the files inside the Repo
+How To make all the files inside the Repo

-'''Python
+Python
 import os

 # Define the base directory path

 base_dir = r"Path_To_Your_Repository"

 # Define the structure as a dictionary